 Garage door openers have two power options — alternating current (AC) and direct current (DC).
 AC currents are strong and can change direction, and DC currents flow in one direction and can be stored.
-Though AC and DC garage door motors both transform electricity into motion to open and close the garage door, they do so in different ways.
-Knowing the features and benefits of each garage door opener type will help you decide which kind your garage needs.
+Though AC and DC garage door motors both convert electricity into motion to open and close the garage door, the way they do it differs.
+Know the features and benefits of each garage door opener type so you can decide which kind your garage needs.

 Request an Estimate Click to Call